DarkenMo/DarkenMo/README.md

 <img src="banner.png" allign="center" />

-<h1>hi im mo also known as DarkenMo.</h1>
+<h1>hi im mo also known as DarkenMo.:wave:</h1>

-- I'm a highschool student in kuwait.
+- I'm a highschool student in kuwait. :school:

-- I want to study cs(computer science) in the future and work as a software developer.
+- I want to study cs(computer science) in the future and work as a software developer. :student:

-- I'm also looking for people to do projects with!
+- I'm also looking for people to do projects with! :handshake:

 <h1>Socials:</h1>